wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

    * Download a white paper (pdf)

-   * Like or Friend you on Facebook, GitHub, etc.
+   * Friend you on Facebook or Connect with you on LinkedIn

-   * Follow you on Instagram, LinkedIn, etc.
+   * Follow you on Instagram, LinkedIn, GitHub, etc.

+   * Like/Star your post on Facebook, Twitter, GitHub, etc.

    etc.

 Some websites "gamify" their site to reward points for visitors to do the above